 IDRA is committed to a valuing philosophy: we respect the knowledge and skills of the teachers we work with, model continually how educators can identify assets and build on the strengths of the students and parents in their schools.

-See IDRA’s latest annual report, Keeping the Promise – Putting Children First – Equal Educational Opportunity for Every Child Through Strong Public Schools (or view the pdf)
+See IDRA’s latest annual report, Keeping the Promise: Profiles in Leadership and Education (or view the pdf)

 Three-Day Literacy Learning Series See pdf flier IDRA conducted research on the reading test questions that a high percentage of students miss across grade levels.
 We found that students were having difficulty with questions that require a high level of proficiency in the underlying and foundational skill of inferencing.
 And we looked at the professional…Read More

 See PDF flier Transform classrooms for English learner success Build on teachers’ natural strengths and training Facilitate collaborative planning based on data Minimize out-of-class time for professional development Raise student confidence, competency and achievement Energize student learning and increase academic achievement of English learners.
 Through dynamic coaching and modeling, IDRA can help you create a…Read More